James Dobson: Personal life and death

 Dobson and Shirley Deere were married on August 26, 1960.
 The couple had two children.
 Dobson turned control of some of Focus on the Family's youth-oriented magazine titles over to his son Ryan Dobson in 2009.
-He gave his daughter a golden key necklace as a gift when she voiced her commitment to sexual purity at age ten.
+He gave his daughter a golden key necklace as a gift when she voiced her commitment to sexual purity at age 10.
 He encouraged other parents to give similar gifts.

 Dobson died at his home in Colorado Springs, Colorado, on August 21, 2025, at the age of 89.

 Awards

 At the invitation of Presidents and Attorneys General, Dobson has also served on government advisory panels and testified at several government hearings.
 He was given the "Layman of the Year" award by the National Association of Evangelicals in 1982, "The Children's Friend" honor by Childhelp USA (an advocate agency against child abuse) in 1987, and the Humanitarian Award by the California Psychological Association in 1988.
 In 2005, Dobson received an honorary doctorate from Indiana Wesleyan University and was inducted into IWU's Society of World Changers, while speaking at the university's Academic Convocation.

 In 2008, Dobson's Focus on the Family program was inducted into the National Radio Hall of Fame to controversy from secular listeners opposed to Dobson's views, along with those supporting LGBTQ rights.
+The National Radio Hall of Fame noted the program's status as an "internationally syndicated radio show heard on over 3,000 radio facilities in North America and in 27 languages in over 160 countries."

 Social views

 Views on marriage

-James Dobson was a strong proponent of marriage defined as "one where husband and wife are lawfully married, are committed to each other for life", and have a homemaker mother and breadwinner father.
-According to his view, women are not deemed inferior to men because both are created in God's image, but each gender has biblically mandated roles.
+James Dobson was a proponent of marriage defined as "one where husband and wife are lawfully married, are committed to each other for life", and have a homemaker mother and breadwinner father.
+According to his view, women are not inferior to men because both are created in God's image, but each gender has biblically mandated roles.
 He recommended that married women with children under the age of 18 focus on mothering, rather than work outside the home.

 Dobson could be said to have viewed marriage as a transaction in which women exchange sex for protection:

 The natural sex appeal of girls serves as their primary source of bargaining power in the game of life.
 In exchange for feminine affection and love, a man accepts a girl as his lifetime responsibility—supplying her needs and caring for her welfare.
 This sexual aspect of the marital agreement can hardly be denied.